geometryzen/davinci-eight/ARCHITECTURE.md

 # Testing

-For testing purposes, the TypeSript source code is compiled into the `test` subfolder in CommonJS module format.
+For testing purposes, the TypeSript source code is compiled into the `karma_test_build` subfolder in CommonJS module format.
 Test scripts are written in TypeScript and have the `spec.ts` extension.
 Test scripts are normally siblings to a corresponding source code file.

 The testing framework used is `Jasmine`.
 Note that Jasmine uses globally declared functions.
 The type definitions for Jasmine, `@types\jasmine`, are installed through the `package.json` file.